zafri901/Modified-Djikstra-Algorith-project/README.md

 Some occasions the shortest routes may not be available for use, in such a situation our study considers the use of alternate routes

+# Code

+how to use code

+- all code already have the input
+- the modified code proble with the output, do not know why. it does not have any error.